MMS-142-Group-A/group-project-repository/_includes/disruptivetech.md

                         increasing the competition between small businesses and traditional stores.
 E-commerce is continuously growing and expanded over the years.
                         It helped a lot of businesses establish their name, affecting society and people as a whole.
                         <br><br>
-                        The impacts of e-commerce as a disruptive technology can be boiled down to three individual components of the business system namely
-                        <br>(1) Consumer, (2) Business, and (3) Industry, the following aims to elaborate and give specificity
-                        <br>on how e-commerce was able to change the way they operate:
+                        The impacts of e-commerce as a disruptive technology can be boiled down to three individual components of the business system namely <b>(1) Consumer, (2) Business, and (3) Industry,</b> the following aims to elaborate and give specificity on how e-commerce was able to change the way they operate:
                     </p>
                      <br><br>
                     <h4>